 iv.
 POC & Unemployment Rate – Politicians love to frame issues as either positive or negative.
 Take for instance President Trumps State of the Union address, and how he clamors over the Black & Latino low-unemployment rate of 2018.
 The false dichotomy here is framed as having a high or lower unemployment rate can accurately determine economic growth and recovery.
 In truth, having a low unemployment rate does not solve the poverty rate.
 Because simply referring to an increase in jobs does not guarantee that its populace is not considered working-poor (A. Stevens; Econofact.org/employment-and-poverty, 2018).
 It’s also not uncommon for the working-poor to report having 2–3 jobs whilst still struggle with financial stability.
 In 2019, an analysis by the Brookings Institute found that 53 million American workers ages 18 to 64, (44% of laborers), earn barely a living wage (4).
 (M. Ross, N. Bateman; Brookings Institute, 2019).

-The United States is thought of as a land of equal opportunity, but social mobility has been stagnant for its lower-income class.
-In this country, you are more ‘likely’ to get ahead by accident of birth than merit alone.
-In a country that ranks 26th in education, we cannot ignore the inequities that exist for most students who are not ‘born of the purple’.
+Before we can start to fix anything we must recognize that this is not an individual failure but a ‘policy’ failure.
 This is why it is wrong for us to internalize the lasting problems within poor and colored communities as necessarily a fault in character.
-We should instead work to fix the current policies that perpetuate poverty-traps and hinder social mobility.
+We should instead work to fix the current policies that perpetuate poverty-traps and hinder social-mobility.
 The conversation should start with improving our broken welfare system by reevaluating our federal budget process.
 The poor oversight of its administrative roles should be streamlined to reduce lost revenue and unnecessary administrative costs.
 The ratification of our welfare system should also include a safety-net that other European countries have successfully implemented.
 Which should provide supplemental security income (SSI), universal healthcare, and universal basic income.
 The generational failings of colored communities can be traced back to the structural inequality that historically created these disadvantaged groups.
-We unfairly expect POC to overcome the hurdles and life-circumstances that were created for them.
+We unfairly expect POC to overcome these hurdles and harsh circumstances that were created for them.